 Around menopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
-For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , changes in the genital organs occur rapidly.
+For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , changes in the female reproductive organs occur rapidly.
+(Menopause is defined as 1 full year after the last menstrual period.)
 Menstrual cycles Menstrual Cycle Menstruation is the shedding of the lining of the uterus (endometrium) accompanied by bleeding.
 It occurs in approximately monthly cycles throughout a woman's reproductive life, except during... read more stop, and the ovaries stop producing estrogen.

 After menopause, the tissues of the labia minora (which surround the opening of the vagina and urethra), clitoris, vagina, and urethra become thin (atrophy).
 This thinning can result in chronic irritation and dryness of the vagina.
 Vaginal discharge and urinary tract infections are more likely to develop.
 Also after menopause, the uterus, fallopian tubes, and ovaries become smaller.